What Could Be Wrong With My Garage Door?

 - Dented or Damaged Door Panels: Damaged garage doors aren’t only unattractive, but can also affect the overall quality and functionality of your system.
 Dented garage door panels could cause affect your door’s alignment and overall door balance, cause strain on other parts and hardware and damage the track, eventually leading the door to become off-track.

-Blankenship Garage Doors: Bend, OR’s Most Trusted Garage Door Repair Specialists
+Blankenship Garage Doors: Central Oregon’s Most Trusted Garage Door Repair Specialists

 Can I Replace a Damaged Panel of My Garage Door?